BastilleBSD/bastille/docs/chapters/subcommands/console.rst

   Edit /etc/motd to change this login announcement. root@folsom:~ #

-At this point you are logged in to the jail and have full shell access.
+At this point you are logged in to the container and have full shell access.
 The system is yours to use and/or abuse as you like.
-Any changes made inside the jail are limited to the jail.
+Any changes made inside the container are limited to the container.